open-telemetry/opentelemetry.io/CONTRIBUTING.md

 > the CI scripts get submodules on every invocation.
 To prevent this behavior
 > while you work within a submodule, set the environment variable `GET="no"`.
 > You'll also need to `git fetch --unshallow` the submodule before you can
 > submit a PR.
-Alternatively, set `DEPTH=" "` and re-fetch submodules.
+Alternatively, set `DEPTH="100"` and re-fetch submodules.

 ## Site deploys and PR previews